 - All companies classified as "Producer" of firearms and small arms ammunitions for civilian markets.
 It does not include companies that cater to the military, government, and law enforcement markets. - All companies deriving 5% or more aggregate revenue from the production and distribution (wholesale or retail) of firearms or small arms ammunition intended for civilian use. - 9.
-Nuclear Weapons: All companies involved meeting specific Nuclear Weapons business involvement criteria as described in Appendix V. - 10.
-Thermal Coal Distribution: All companies with evidence of involvement in thermal coal distribution.
+Nuclear Weapons: All companies involved meeting specific nuclear weapons business involvement criteria as described in Appendix V.